oldaandozerskaya/covid_news/README.md

-# Constraint@AAAI2021 - COVID19 Fake News Detection in English
+# UTMN at Constraint@AAAI2021 - COVID19 Fake News Detection in English